wp-cool-tools/speed-contact-bar/README.txt

 Added option for a transparent bar

 = 2.3 =
-Added option to keep phone numbers and mailaddress displayed in small screens
+Added option to keep phone numbers and mail address displayed in small screens

 = 2.2 =
 Added Instagram option, tested with WP 4.1.1